 The importance of the father-child bond raises an important question: What does it really mean to be an “involved father”?

 Researchers outline three important facets of paternal involvement: (1) engagement (a dad’s direct contact and shared interactions with his children), (2) availability (a dad’s accessibility to his child), and (3) responsibility (a dad’s providing of resources).
-Other research lays out fifteen specific ways that fathers can deepen their involvement with their kids — from providing emotional support to cultivating shared interests.
+Other research lays out 15 specific ways that fathers can deepen their involvement with their kids — from providing emotional support to cultivating shared interests.
 A third study defines an involved father as one who is “sensitive, warm, close, friendly, supportive, intimate, nurturing, affectionate, encouraging, comforting, and accepting.”

 Dads who feel that they struggle to build meaningful attachments should look for any opportunities to interact positively with their child in early infancy.
-One of the broadest studies, taken from a sample of 647 families throughout the United States, shows that a father’s involvement in regularly-occuring home-based leisure activities — think a standing family dinner date every night — has strong connections to family cohesion, adaptability, and overall functioning.
+One of the broadest studies, taken from a sample of 647 families throughout the United States, shows that a father’s involvement in regularly occurring home-based leisure activities — think a standing family dinner date every night — has strong connections to family cohesion, adaptability, and overall functioning.

 Even something as simple as sharing a book can help create positive emotions.
-That Infant Mental Health Journal study found that two-year-olds interacting with sensitive and less-anxious fathers during a book session “showed better cognitive development, including attention, problem-solving, language and social skills.”
+That Infant Mental Health Journal study found that 2-year-olds interacting with sensitive and less-anxious fathers during a book session “showed better cognitive development, including attention, problem-solving, language and social skills.”
 Vaheshta Sethna, Ph.D., a researcher involved in that study, says that a simple calming presence goes a long way.
 It’s important for dads to be there, but that doesn’t have to mean planning elaborate activities and stressing over it.
 Instead, it’s merely about presence.

 Simply sitting down to read with your kids, heading outside with them, or even changing a diaper, all go a long way towards building vital bonds.
-And since the latter is sometimes challenging when you’re on an outing — only to find that the changing tables are only in the women’s room— Pampers is helping dads to be there for their children by helping install changing tables in men’s restrooms.
+And since the latter is sometimes challenging when you’re on an outing — only to find that the changing tables are only in the women’s room — Pampers is helping dads to be there for their children by helping install changing tables in men’s restrooms.
 It’s the little things — even changing diapers — that help build the most meaningful connections.